JhonyWalker-pixel/among-us-ejected/README.md

 ## :clipboard: About the project

 Animation of ejecting the game of the moment: Among Us.
 Something simple that has been calling attention to what is sensational.
-Come on see the [final result](https://jhonywalker-pixel.github.io/among-us-ejected/)
+Come on see the final result.

 ## :computer: Used languages